Wow! Wow! Wubbzy!

 Wow!
 Wow!
 Wubbzy! is an American animated children's television series created by Bob Boyle.
 The show was produced by Bolder Media (a joint venture of Frederator Studios and the Mixed Media Group) and Starz Media in association with Film Roman for Nickelodeon.
 The show was animated by Bardel Entertainment using Toon Boom and Adobe Flash software.
 Bob Boyle, Susan Miller, and Fred Seibert served as executive producers.

 Two seasons were produced, totaling 52 episodes (each consisting of two segments).
 Starz Media (currently Lionsgate Television) owns and distributes the series.
 The show has received an Emmy, a KidScreen Best TV Movie award (for Wubb Idol, starring Beyoncé), and a Telly award.

+Wow!
+Wow!
+Wubbzy! is available to stream for free on Tubi, The Roku Channel, YouTube, and Plex.

 Premise

-The show focuses on an anthropromorphic, yellow, gerbil-like creature named Wubbzy, who gets into various antics with his friends: Widget, a pink rabbit-like creature who loves to build; Walden, a purple bear-like creature who is a brainiac; and since the second season, Daizy, a teal dog-like creature who loves flowers.
+The show focuses on an anthropomorphic yellow gerbil-like creature named Wubbzy, who gets into various antics with his friends Widget, a pink rabbit-like creature who loves to build; Walden, a purple bear-like creature who is a brainiac; and since the second season, Daizy, a teal dog-like creature who loves flowers.
 They live in the town of Wuzzleburg, a fictional location with lots of creatures of every type, and all kinds of events happening in it.